cesar-rocha/cesar-rocha/README.md

 - [Personal Website](https://cesar-rocha.github.io)
 - Not on social media — I prefer to focus my time on research, teaching, and real life.

----

-> “The first rule is not to fool yourself — and you are the easiest person to fool.” — Richard Feynman